 - We can use a right-to-left approach instead. - For example: let's convert 139 to binary:

-were on their own (without the rightmost bit), what number would they represent?
+If the remaining bits were on their own (without the rightmost bit), what number would they represent?

 Decimal to Binary: Right-to-Left (cont.)